 Professor of Music, Piano

 Michael Rickman joined the faculty at the acclaimed School of Music of Stetson University in 1983, where he is professor of piano.
 A highly sought-after performer and teacher, he maintains a studio of prize-winning students, preparing them for musical studies in the noted graduate programs of Yale University, Bard Conservatory, Boston University, George Mason University, Indiana University, University of Missouri/Kansas City, The Eastman School of Music, California State University and Florida State University, among others, and many now hold prominent positions in the professional music world.
-Rickman is also founding artistic director of the Annual Festival of Stetson University Piano Scholars which brings world-renowned artists to the Stetson University campus in DeLand.
-Now in its 19th year, the weekend festival consists of performances by guest artists and current Stetson University Piano Scholars, masterclasses, auditions and competition for prospective students who wish to be awarded the distinction "Stetson Piano Scholar."
+Rickman is also founding artistic director of the Annual Festival of Stetson University Piano Scholars, which brings world-renowned artists to the Stetson University campus in DeLand.
+The weekend festival consists of performances by guest artists and current Stetson University Piano Scholars, masterclasses, auditions and competition for prospective students who wish to be awarded the distinction "Stetson Piano Scholar."

 In 1990, Rickman was the first recipient of Stetson University's Homer and Dolly Hand Award for Creative Activity and Research, and received the award again in 2013.
 In 1995, he received the highest honor given by Stetson University, the William Hugh McEniry Award for Excellence in Teaching.
 He received additional grants from Stetson University, allowing him to study the late works of Beethoven and Schubert with the pianist Edward Kilenyi, the works of twentieth century Dutch composers with Dutch pianist-composer Piet Stalmeier, and a third grant enabling his continued research in the area of Robert Schumann and E.T.A.
 Hoffmann.
 Rickman has also served on the faculties of William Woods and Westminster Colleges in Fulton, Missouri, and at Southeastern Louisiana University in Hammond.